cheng2zhang/tempering/prog/NAMD/README.thstat.md

 adaptTempMCSize    0.01
 ```
 The move size, specified by `adaptTempMCSize` is given as a fraction of the current temperature.
-The value should be adjusted such that the acceptance ratio `ACC.
-RATIO` printed out on the screen is roughly 50%.
+The value should be adjusted such that the acceptance ratio, as `ACC.
+RATIO` printed out on the screen, is roughly 50%.
-To automate the process during equilibration, one can set the target acceptance ratio
+To automate the adjusting process during equilibration, one can set the target acceptance ratio
 ```
 adaptTempMCAutoAR   0.5
 ```
-The adjustment occurs in every step, but with decreasing magnitude (~ 1/t).
+The adjustment occurs in every step, but with decreasing magnitude (~ 1/t) to approach a fixed asymptotic limit.
+However, for safety, the automatic adjusting feature should only be used in equilibration.

 #### Implementing an MC-corrected Langevin equation integration scheme